naslab-projects/ME597-Fall2024/1-ROS_2_Basics/1-Lab_1_instructions.md

         * $`ros2 interface show task_2_interfaces/msg/JointData`

 #### Part G: Launch File
-  10. Write a launch file, that starts the Service node.
+  10. Write a launch file, that starts the Service and Publisher node.
 Name this file `service_launch.py` and place it in `task_2/launch/`.
 You can create this directory using the `mkdir` command.
       - In your ```setup.py``` make sure the following alias are used for your nodes.
+          - talker := Publisher Node
           - service := Service Node
           - client := Client Node
   11. Run the launch file and the client node to verify everything works as intended.